gnosisguild/zodiac-module-siphon/README.md

 This module is exposes a public interface which allows anyone to trigger an Avatar to withdraw from a designated luiquidity position in order to pay down some of its debt in a designated debt position, thereby improving the health of the position.

 The owner of the module can set target and trigger collateral ratios for the debt position.
-If the collateral ratio of the debt position falls below the trigger ratio, anyone can call `payDebt()` to trigger the withdrawal of enough capital from the liquidity position to return the debt position to the target ratio.
+If the collateral ratio of the debt position falls below the trigger ratio, anyone can call `siphon()` to trigger the withdrawal of enough capital from the liquidity position to return the debt position to the target ratio.

-This contract should be used in concert with a bot which periodicially queries `ratio()` on the debt position adapter and calls `payDebt()` on the Siphon module any time `ratio()` falls below the current `ratioTarget()`.
+This contract should be used in concert with a bot which periodicially queries `ratio()` on the debt position adapter and calls `siphon()` on the Siphon module any time `ratio()` falls below the current `ratioTarget()`.

 Siphon also exposes some MEV in the parity and slippage tolerance defined by the user in the liquidity adapter.
-Setting these variables relatively higher provides an incentive for those seeking to capture MEV to call `payDebt()` on the user's behalf, whenever `ratio()` falls below `ratioTarget()`.
+Setting these variables relatively higher provides an incentive for those seeking to capture MEV to call `siphon()` on the user's behalf, whenever `ratio()` falls below `ratioTarget()`.
 This could be used in concert with the bot mentioned above to add a layer of redundancy to the monitoring payment of unhealthy debt positions.

 ### Features